Department Chair: Kristin Hadley

 Professional course work in the program is organized into sequential levels.
 As students move through the program, they are required to demonstrate in a variety of ways the knowledge, skills and dispositions that embody the department’s organizing theme and program model.

 It is important that interested students contact the Teacher Education Advisement Center (ED 230) as quickly as they decide to become a teacher.
 Specific program admission requirements, required courses, and recommended general education course work are available.

 Admission to the Teacher Education Programs is a separate process from general university admission.
 The Teacher Education programs maintain a competitive admissions process.
 Applicants are provisionally admitted each semester after submitting their application materials and meeting the minimum admission criteria listed below.
 Students are admitted two times per year: fall semester and spring semester.
 Applicants are evaluated using a 100 point system using GPA, Praxis II/ACT scores, and interviews.

 - Formal Application submitted online and provisional Admission form submitted to Teacher Education Advisement Center (ED 230 ) by the deadline date.
 Transcripts of all college course work must accompany the application along with a current degree evaluation.

 - At least 40 semester hours of general education and relevant prerequisite courses.

 Those intending to teach Special Education or teach at the elementary level, please note:

 The Professional Education component of the Special Education major and the Elementary Education major requires four semesters to complete.
-Therefore, it is very important that candidates have completed the General Education requirements and have taken at least some of the required Support Courses prior to entering the program.
+Therefore, it is very important that candidates have completed the General Education requirements and have taken most of the required Support Courses prior to entering the program.
 Because of possible scheduling difficulties, failure to do so could mean spending an extra semester (or more) in completing the program.

 Those intending to teach at the secondary level, please note: